 It is not possible to undertake Kock pouch surgery using laparoscopic (keyhole) surgical techniques, and the operation requires an incision along the midline of the abdomen.
 Once any scar tissue from previous surgery has been divided to free up the small bowel, the reservoir is planned and then sutured together.
 The reservoir is then checked for any potential leaks and to ensure that the valve mechanism is functioning to keep the reservoir continent.
 Once this has been done, the reservoir is attached to the back of the abdominal wall and the stoma secured.

 Post operatively there will be a Medena catheter that is left in the reservoir on continuous drainage.
 This stays in place for 2 weeks, and patients will need to remain in hospital during this time.
 This is to allow the joins in the pouch to heal sufficiently without any tension being placed on them by the pouch filling up.
 If all is well at this time, patients can be discharged home with the Medena catheter still in place.
 During the day it is possible to cap off the catheter to allow the pouch to fill up.
-It should be emptied every 2 hours.
-Overnight, a drainage bag is attached to the catheter.
+It should be emptied every 2 to 4 hours.
+Overnight, a drainage bag is attached to the catheter for continuous drainage.

 Four weeks following the operation you will be seen back in clinic and the Medena catheter can be taken out.
 You will then be shown how to pass the catheter into the pouch (intubate) and to wash it out.
 You will now have a fully functioning Kock pouch.